-Preetha is a happy 9 year old girl, who has global developmental delay, truncal hypotonia, severe learning difficulties and tight hamstrings which prevent her from straightening her knees causing her walking to be unsteady.
+Preetha is a happy young woman who has global developmental delay, truncal hypotonia, severe learning difficulties and tight hamstrings which prevent her from straightening her knees causing her walking to be unsteady.
 Whenever Preetha has a growth spurt, she struggles very hard to regain her body co-ordination which may take several days at a time.

 Preetha has no speech, using symbols and signs to work on non verbal communication, has sensory processing difficulties, self harming issues to the extent of breaking the skin on her hands and bleeding it, head banging issues etc. She has difficulty chewing food due to weak muscle tone and mostly eats puréed food.